iamon3/impression_mark/README.md

        sudo mvn clean; sudo mvn package; sudo mvn jetty:run

 This step will take some time and will download all the required dependencies fot the module.
 Once the donwloading and packaging step is done, jetty server will be booted showing the messgae jetty server is running on port 9090.
+You will see the following log statement on the terminal.

+	INFO::Started SelectChannelConnector@0.0.0.0:9090
+	[INFO] Started Jetty Server

 Here your are done!
 Your web service is up and running to server the resource request.

+  3) To stop the server on Linux/Mac

+     	Ctrl+C